-If the transmitter battery is weak, the DIC may display NO REMOTE DETECTED when you try to start the vehicle.
+When the vehicle is started, if the transmitter battery is weak or if there is interference with the signal, the DIC may display NO REMOTE DETECTED or USE TRANSMITTER POCKET TO START.
 The REPLACE BATTERY IN REMOTE KEY message may also be displayed at this time.